Skip to content

 8. Social Norms.

-These are shared patterns of behavior such as keeping your voice to a reasonable level in a particular office or what are norms in terms of sexual behavior.
+For instance, these are shared patterns of behavior such as keeping your voice to a reasonable level in a particular office.
+Another example is or the norms of a culture in terms of sexual behavior.

 9. Holidays / Pastimes.